$250 SIGN-ON BONUS PLUS THE POTENTIAL FOR UP TO $200/MONTH IN SHIFT BONUS MONEY!

 What you need

-- Valid driver’s license and be insurable by the agency insurance policy.
+• Valid driver’s license and be insurable by the agency auto insurance policy.

 Your Application

 We’re excited to hear from you!
+To join the Foundation 2 Crisis Services team, please email your resume and cover letter to jobs@foundation2.org.
+No inquiries by phone.
 All questions will be answered during a pre-screening phone call.
-Resumes, applications, and cover letter accepted until position filled.
+Resumes, applications, and cover letters accepted until position filled.

 Don’t meet every single requirement?
 Studies have shown that women and people of color are less likely to apply to jobs unless they meet every single qualification.
 At Foundation 2 Crisis Services, we are dedicated to building a diverse, inclusive, and authentic workplace, so if you’re excited about this role but your past experience doesn’t align perfectly with every qualification in the job description, we encourage you to apply anyways.
 You may be just the right candidate for this or other roles.